git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 In device mode the FADER BANK left/right buttons change the devices, while the CHANNEL left/right buttons change single parameters of the current bank page.
 To also be able to switch parameter pages, you can sacrifice 2 buttons, e.g. F1 and F2:

-1. Press Stop + Press the edit knob to enter the configuration mode
+1. Press Stop+Press the edit knob to enter the configuration mode
 2. Make sure that you have selected the "MCU user" mode.
 3. Keep F1 pressed and select "CHAN <" with the edit knob.
 4. Keep F2 pressed and select "CHAN >" with the edit knob.